Starting price: $999

 Apple made sure the iPhone 14 Pro got some big camera upgrades this year.
 Chief among them is the new 48MP quad-pixel main sensor.
 While not unique to Apple’s phones, the iPhone 14 Pro can take a 12MP image that the phone has adapted to your lighting conditions with the whole sensor, but with four times the detail thanks to the quad pixel setup.
 If you want, you can get a whole 48MP image in ProRAW, which is wild.

 The 12MP ultrawide sensor also saw a boost with a new sensor that’s twice as large as the one on theiPhone 13 Pro.
 The telephoto lens is still 3x.
 I had hoped to see at least 4x to match the Pixel 6 Pro, but Apple instead added 2x optical zoom to the main sensor.
 So you have four zoom options with the ultrawide’s 0.5x, the main lens’ 1x and 2x, and the telephoto’s 3x.
+(You can also read how the Pixel 7 Pro just embarrassed the iPhone 14 Pro with its new and advanced zoom capabilities).

 A new feature for iPhones this year is the Photonic Engine, which all iPhone 14 models enjoy access to.
 It’s basically a new computational photography model that improves mid- and low-light photos by incorporating Apple’s Deep Fusion technology earlier in the pipeline before the frames get compressed.
 Photonic Engine promises to enhance dynamic range to bring out detail even in low-light pictures.